sebapersson/PEtab.jl/docs/src/API.md

 solve_all_conditions
 ```

-## Parameter Estimation
+## Parameter estimation

-A `PEtabODEProblem` contains all the necessary information for wrapping a suitable numerical optimization library, but for convenience, PEtab.jl provides wrappers for several available optimizers.
-In particular, single-start parameter estimation is provided via `calibrate`:
+A `PEtabODEProblem` contains everything needed to use an optimizer directly, but PEtab.jl
+also provides convenience wrappers.
+For single-start parameter estimation:

 ```@docs
 calibrate
 PEtabOptimisationResult
 ```

-Multi-start (recommended method) parameter estimation, is provided via `calibrate_multistart`:
+For multi-start parameter estimation:

 ```@docs
 calibrate_multistart